 You are NOT eligible if you are:

-Detailed information on the Eligibility Criteria can be found in the Scholarships Policy Handbook.
+Detailed information on the Eligibility Criteria can be found in the Scholarship Policy Handbook.

 Country-specific eligibility criteria

-In addition to the general eligibility criteria, applicants from the Maldives must also meet the following country-specific criteria:
+In addition to meeting the general eligibility criteria, applicants from the Maldives must also:

 You can visit this link to verify whether you satisfy the eligibility criteria before commencing an application.